holgi/fastapi-permissions/README.md

 The ```permission_dependency_factory``` returns another function with the signature ```permission_dependency(Depends(resource), Depends(current_user_func))```.
 This is the acutal signature, that ```Depends()``` uses in the path operation definition to search and inject the dependencies.
 The rest is just some closure magic ;-).

+Or in other words: to have a nice API, the ```Depends()``` in the path operation function should only have a function signature for retrieving the active user and the resource.
+On the other side, when writing the code, I wanted to only specifiy the parts relevant to the path operation function: the resource and the permission.
+The rest is just on how to make it work.

 Dev & Test virtual environment
 ------------------------------